-Under the U.S. Basel III rules, the CET1 deduction threshold for MSRs, certain DTAs and significant investments in the capital of unconsolidated institutions is 25%.
-As of September 30, 2021, we did not meet the threshold for these additional capital deductions.
-MSRs or DTAs not deducted from CET1 capital are assigned a 250% risk weight and significant investments in the capital of unconsolidated financial institutions not deducted from CET1 capital are assigned an exposure category risk weight.
+Under the U.S. Basel III rules, the CET1 deduction threshold for MSRs, certain DTAs and investments in the capital of unconsolidated financial institutions is 25%.
+As of December 31, 2021, we did not meet the threshold for these additional capital deductions.
+MSRs or DTAs not deducted from CET1 capital are assigned a 250% risk weight and investments in the capital of unconsolidated financial institutions not deducted from CET1 capital are assigned an exposure category risk weight.

 In reaction to the COVID-19 pandemic, the FRB and the other federal banking regulators adopted a final rule relative to regulatory capital treatment of ACL under CECL.
 This rule allowed electing banking organizations to delay the estimated impact of CECL on regulatory capital for a two-year period ending January 1, 2022, followed by a three-year transition period ending January 1, 2025 to phase-in the aggregate amount of the capital benefit provided during the initial two-year delay.
-As of September 30, 2021, \$401 million of the capital benefit has been accumulated for application to the three-year transition period.
+As of December 31, 2021, the aggregate capital benefit provided during the initial two-year delay was \$384 million.